 Although I had previously flown on a Qatar A350 between Tokyo and Doha, this was my first time flying Q Suites on this aircraft.
 Honestly the difference is barely perceptible.

-The flight was only around 35% in Business Class though so we had plenty of space to move around, moving to window seats for takeoff and landing.
+The flight was only around 35% full in Business Class though, so we had plenty of space to move around, moving to window seats for takeoff and landing.

 Since we’d already eaten on the first flight and in the lounge, the focus here was on sleep.
 We opted to have our bed made immediately and went to change into the complimentary White Company PJs while the crew sprung into action.

 One thing I’ve noticed on Qatar is that crews always focus on presentation when making the bed.
 Outside of Singapore Suites most crews just kind of throw the bed together quickly and move on.
 Here three crew members were involved in making our double bed with military precision.